In this section

-Typically, although not definitively, an Organiser/Principal will issue their own documentation to the consumer, have terms and conditions (which may include cancellation terms and provisions), set the price of the supply and be responsible for the actual supply of the services.
+Typically, although not definitively, an organiser / principal will issue its own documentation to the consumer, have terms and conditions (which may include cancellation terms and provisions), set the price of the supply and be responsible for the actual supply of the services.

-The 2018 PTRs have added new definitions for Principal/Organiser, for example where a consumer purchases a flight on the airline's website (from the airline - the Organiser/Principal) and a link on the flight website takes the consumer to an accommodation website (e.g. Booking.com) where a booking is made within a 24-hour period.
-This ‘Linked website transaction' (not Linked Travel Arrangement) occurs when the payment details, name and email address of the consumer are passed from the initial Principal/Organiser to another trader in a targeted manner and would now be termed a package.
+The 2018 PTRs have added new definitions for principal / organiser, for example where a consumer purchases a flight on the airline's website (from the airline - the organiser / principal) and a link on the flight website takes the consumer to an accommodation website where a booking is made within a 24-hour period.
+This 'linked website transaction' (not linked travel arrangement) occurs when the payment details, name and email address of the consumer are passed from the initial principal / organiser to another trader in a targeted manner and would now be termed a package.

-When considering whether a trader is an Organiser/Principal, it should make no difference whether that trader is acting on the supply side or presents himself as an Agent acting for the traveller.
-Any trader who ultimately combines a package will be the Organiser/Principal for the purposes of the 2018 PTRs.
+When considering whether a trader is an organiser/principal, it should make no difference whether that trader is acting on the supply side or presents themselves as an agent acting for the traveller.
+Any trader that ultimately combines a package will be the organiser / principal for the purposes of the 2018 PTRs.

-Consumers will not be entitled to compensation for damages if the Organiser/Principal can prove that lack of conformity is:
+Consumers will not be entitled to compensation for damages if the organiser / principal can prove that lack of conformity is one of the following:

-- attributable to unforeseeable or unavoidable actions of a third party not connected to any of the travel services included in the package; or
+- attributable to unforeseeable or unavoidable actions of a third party not connected to any of the travel included in the package

 Case study: Building works